rwxrob/zet/20211115160539/README.md

-# Kubernetes *Real* Application Practices (KRAP)
+# Kubernetes *Real* Application Methodology (KRAM)

-KRAP is a methodology for administering Kubernetes applications in the real world.
+KRAM is a methodology for administering Kubernetes applications in the real world.

 Let's face it, there are far too many ways to install and manage